Shapley Features for Robust Signal Prediction in Tactile Internet: Results Discussion

 As shown in Table~\ref{tab:drag_max_stiffness_results}, GP+SFV consistently outperforms both GP and LeFo across all features and architectures\footnote{Other datasets' results are available at the GitHub link.}.
 The integration of SFV yields substantial improvements in prediction accuracy, supporting its role in enhancing model performance.
 GP+SFV also excels in computational efficiency.
 Table~\ref{tab:performance_summary}, GP+SFV achieves the highest overall accuracy, with gains ranging from 11.1\% for ResNet to 12.1\% for the Fully Connected model.
 These results are reinforced by Table~\ref{tab:drag_max_stiffness_results}, where GP+SFV records the highest prediction accuracy across nearly all signal types and axes, for both the human (H) and robot (R) sides.
 This demonstrates that the method’s unique training paradigm, where a NN learns from a GP oracle, produces a more robust and statistically aligned predictive model.

-As summarized in Table~\ref{tab:inference_comparison_detailed}, it achieves the fastest inference across all datasets.
+As in Table~\ref{tab:inference_comparison_detailed}, it achieves the fastest inference across all datasets.
 For example, in dataset $D_7$, incorporating SFV reduces inference time by 83\% compared to GP alone, and by 86\% compared to LeFo+SFV, highlighting GP’s advantage over LeFo when paired with feature selection.